SLOVENSKO

 Below are zipped packages of the patch.
 The latest version is Cirkulino3_8 and solves a lot of things.
 Download .zip and extract it into your Arduinbo Sketchbook folder.

 The pcb layout is below ("cirkulino pcb").
-It can be made with printing it on the foil and using photo-method or some other "one of" solution.
+It can be made with printing it on the foil and using photo-method or some other \"one of\" solution.
 The correct side of the circuit is as bottom copper - so that the version number is correctly printed on the copper side.

 The elements mounting pictures (green) are for older version.
 The correct version is "Cirkulino v.2 layout".
 However the board still allows for the narrow version - with pots on the top.